The Bristal Assisted Living Blog

 How to Take Care of Your Senses

-When you reach your forties, the natural flexibility of lenses in your eyes may change and become more rigid, making it more difficult to see up close.
+Beginning in your 40s, the natural flexibility of the lenses in your eyes may change and become more rigid, making it more difficult to see up close.
 This is called presbyopia.
-Various health issues may also affect your eyesight.
+Various health issues may also affect your eyesight, and many older adults experience some form of eye issues, ranging from floaters to dry eyes to cataracts.

-• Limit the time you spend looking at anything for an extended period, whether it is up close or far away.
-For example, if you are reading, take a break every once in a while and look off to the distance to give your eyes a break, or just sit quietly and close your eyes for a minute or two and give your entire body a quick break
+• Limit the time you spend looking at anything for an extended period, including screens.
+For example, if you are reading, take a break occasionally and look off to the distance to give your eyes a break, or just sit quietly and close your eyes for a few minutes.

 • Eyes have nutritional needs, too.
-Omega-3 fatty acids, and Vitamins C and E may promote eye health.
-Eating citrus fruits, leafy green vegetables which are high in lutein, nuts, and fatty fish will help keep your eyes healthy
+Omega-3 fatty acids and vitamins C and E may promote eye health.
+Eating citrus fruits, leafy green vegetables that are high in lutein, nuts, and fatty fish will help keep your eyes healthy.

-• Manage your high blood pressure or diabetes - they can be detrimental to eye health
+• Manage conditions like high blood pressure or diabetes - these can be detrimental to eye health.

 Care for Your Glasses

-• Use an eyeglass necklace to lessen the chance of losing them
+• Use an eyeglass necklace to lessen the chance of misplacing them.

-• If you live in assisted living or long-term care, consider having your name etched into the arm of the glasses
+• If you live in assisted living or other communal senior living environment, consider having your name etched into the arm of the glasses.

 Related: Sleep better tonight when you try these six foods >>